-The following is a list of grease/oil types and what bike parts you should target with them.
+The following is a list of motorcycle grease/oil types and what bike parts you should target with them.

-For constantly moving parts such as the gear shift mechanism, brakes and bearings.
+Softer grease is ideal for constantly moving parts such as the gear shift mechanism, brakes and bearings.

-For hard-to-reach parts like lever pivots and clevis pins.
+Motorcycle spray grease should be used for hard-to-reach parts like lever pivots and clevis pins.

 Let's get lubricating....

 Road salt can get into callipers with ease, causing corrosion.
 Performance will be hit if they seize, causing damage to pads and discs.

 The thread is often exposed on fasteners, particularly those with securing lock nuts.
 If the thread corrodes, the nuts will be very hard to remove.

-Lubing your folding pegs will ensure they can hinge up, preventing them from being damaged in any collision.
+Lubricating your motorbike's folding pegs will ensure they can hinge up, preventing them from being damaged in any collision.

 Alongside your ignition key hole, you should lube your fuel cap, seat-catch keyholes and pannier locks – if you have them.
 Squirt light oil spray into each lock.

 Of course it’s important to lube your drive chain, but in order to prolong its life you need to clean it regularly too.

 Surface water and rain are the prime enemies of these crucial components.
 Corrosion is particularly likely on the rebound adjusters atop fully adjustable forks.

 Chain lube is fine if you don't have spray grease.
-Regular grease will suffice but you should remove the lever first.
+Regular grease for motorcycles will suffice but you should remove the lever first.

 Remove it then tie it upright.
 Create a funnel from tape and place it around the inner cable, then pour in penetrating oil.

 Do the same to the throttle housing, filling the bottom part with light oil.
 Make sure the oil has made its way down by working the throttle.

 This task requires a little extra work and is by no means easy, since you will need to strip them completely.

 Remove every nut and bolt one at a time so as to keep any gaskets in place.
 Apply copper grease to the ends of the threads.
 The grease will work its way around the entire fastener evenly as it is screwed in.

-These are often overlooked, but should be greased whenever tyres are changed or when they are removed and put back in for any other reason.
+These are often overlooked, but you should grease your motorcycle wheel spindles whenever tyres are changed or when they are removed and put back in for any other reason.